This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Liquid fertilizers or any other form of soluble fertilizer are recommended for Air plants because it’s easier for the leaves to absorb the nutrients.

 One precaution regarding fertilizing is not to use fertilizers with Boron and Zinc.
 These two nutrients might be helpful for some other houseplants, but they are dangerous for Tillandsias.
-If your Air plant grows in a soilless medium, avoid using a urea-based fertilizer.
+Avoid using a urea-based fertilizer if your Air plant grows in a soilless medium.

 Conclusion